The Executive Chairman Starter Kit

 - There are no secrets in teams, just dysfunctional dynamics thinking so.

-So once you do an initial inventory of the top 3 real issues cutting across the business, and then you dive deeply into each of the business functions, flushing out a detailed list of real issues…then I’ll perform workshops and address the issues – putting together a plan to resolve each of them.
+So once you do an initial inventory of the top 3 real issues cutting across the business, you can then dive deeply into each of the business functions, flushing out a detailed list of real issues.
+I like to perform workshops and address the issues – putting together a plan to resolve each of them.
 And you probably guessed it, a CEO should perform a real issue inventory every quarter as part of your Quarterly Business Reviews!
 So, as an Executive Chair, this is an exercise worth facilitating at least once with your CEO.

 Inventory your KPIs

 What are the top KPIs in each business function?
 What is your current measurement of each of those KPIs?
 What are your targets for steady-state for those KPIs?
 All great questions.
-As I reflect on this exercise, I’m looking at my own list of >300 KPIs across the business.
-Now, that’s obviously not just the most important, and they are not all unique (some are derived).
+As I reflect on this exercise, I’m looking at my own list of >300 KPIs across the business. >300 means that, obviously, not all are meant to be discussed on a monthly basis.
+But a detailed list of KPIs can roll up up to a “top 3 KPIs” per business function, and then a “top 3 KPIs” for the entire business.
 I’ll dedicate a blog on my sanitized list by department for reference later.
-For now, we all know that having a Dashboard is necessary….otherwise, we’re driving blind.
+For now, the EC can collaborate with the CEO on an “executive Dashboard”….so that we’re not driving blindly.

 Review your 5yr Strategic Plan

-So each year, I like to perform a “painted picture” of the future.
+Each year, I like to perform a “painted picture” of the future.
 Of course, as part of your budgeting cycle, you need to know what next year looks like.
 However, next year should be a part of an overall 5-year plan.
 So how should you partner with your CEO on this exercise?
-Well, 4Q is a planning quarter.
-Ideally, you head into January of a new year (assuming you have a fiscal year that matches a calendar year) and you know what your budget will look like.
-In fact, my first Board meeting of the year formally approves that budget.
-Thus, ideally, you have an informal head nod by board members in December preceding your new budget year.

 A new budget year needs to fit into a broader picture.
-The broader picture is your 5-year strategic plan, and that 5-year view needs to align with the investor expectations we already discussed in “Aligning with the Investment Thesis”.
-I’ll spend some time on this topic separately.
+The broader picture is your 5-year strategic plan, and that 5-year strategic plan needs to align with the investor expectations we already discussed in “Aligning with the Investment Thesis”.
+I’ll spend some time on this topic separately as well.
+For now, the EC needs to help facilitate both the 5yr strategic plan update, and next year budget process with the CEO.

 Ok, you might not be a fan of Myers Briggs, or DISC, or an equivalent personality assessment.
 I’m a fan of knowing how to get to “high performing team status”…and doing so is hard without understanding who your senior team is, and how they think and operate.
 I use Myers Briggs to baseline my staff, and then I ask six other probing questions of each team member.